ggjulio/rplace42/README.md

 curl https://raw.githubusercontent.com/ggjulio/rplace42/main/config_example.json > config.json
 ```

-Edit the values to replace with actual credentials and values
+Edit the values to replace with actual credentials and values in the property `workers`.
-Note: Please use <https://jsonlint.com/> to check that your JSON file is correctly formatted
+> Note: Please use <https://jsonlint.com/> to check that your JSON file is correctly formatted

 ```json
 {